DevSteg/personal-portfolio/README.md

     * #### Navigation
         The top nav bar is fixed in place to allow for quick access to the navigation links wherever the user is on the page.
         The Navbar and footer are styled differently to the wireframes due to not needing the navigation links in the footer with the nav bar fixed to the top and for ease of use.
+        While developing the project I found the footer would not sit at the bottom of the viewport when the page content didn't fill the page, the solution for this was found [here](https://stackoverflow.com/questions/643879/css-to-make-html-page-footer-stay-at-bottom-of-the-page-with-a-minimum-height-b) on Stack Overflow.
     * #### Projects
         The projects page currently has existing websites that were not created by myself, they will be replaced once I have the projects to replace them with.
     * #### About Me